guenterrote/NumPSLA/README.md

    It consists of 94 files with a total of 102,718,567,908 bytes (102.7 GBytes), 44 bytes per order type.
-   We assume that the order types with up to 10 points are stored in the current directory in the files otypes10.b16, otypes09.b16, otypes08.b08, etc., and the order types with 11 points are stored in a subdirectory Ordertypes with names
+   We assume that the order types with up to 10 points are stored in the current directory in with the original file names otypes10.b16, otypes09.b16, otypes08.b08, etc., and the order types with 11 points are stored in a subdirectory Ordertypes with names